UK & International Shipping Available

 Safety with physics lasers

-It’s important to note the health and safety precautions which must be followed when using lasers within a classroom or physics lab.
+It’s important to note the health and safety precautions that must be followed when using lasers within a classroom or physics lab.
 Lasers should not be shone directly into a person’s eye and indirectly by reflecting the laser off a surface into the eyes.
 Students should be in a safe viewing zone, where the potential for the laser to be directed into the eyes is nil.

 The HEXA-BEAM laser complies with the health and safety regulations for use in undergraduate labs.